jorwoods/tableau_articles/refresh_objects.md

 [Django style filters](https://tableau.github.io/server-client-python/docs/filter-sort#django-style-filters-and-sorts)
 to find the item I need.

 First, let's find the ID of the items that need to be refreshed.
-I don't know these off hand, but I do know some attributes of the items that I can use to filter down to the item I need.
+Maybe I don't know these off hand, but I do know some attributes of the items that I can use to filter down to the item I need.
 First I'll build a collection of the item types and attributes I need to filter on.
 I will create a dictionary of the refreshable items, with the filters I need to find the item.
 Below is a few examples of different ways to filter the items.